This section contains resources and training aimed for educational settings to support children and young people and their emotional wellbeing.

 Emotional Based School Avoidance

-The Psychology and Therapeutic Service has the following resources available to support school avoidance
+The Psychology and Therapeutic Service has lots of resources available to support children and young people anxious about going to school.

 Resources and support to help children and young people cope with exams